DappDevs/presentations/content/whats-a-dapp.md

 The Internet, as it exists today, serves these applications to users from centralized servers that provide the application developers's code to the client's browser so they can run the applications they want.
-After they get the application, they also use the server to read and save data from the application, so they don't have to worry about storing it themselves.
+After they get the application, they also use the server to read and store data from the application, so they don't have to worry about storing it themselves.
 Everyone trusts the server to provide the right code, store the right data, and not lose or change the information in a malicious way.